- Graduate Teaching Assistantships

 - GTA Pay Scale

 For more information, please contact our graduate chair at.

 About 80 graduate students are funded through Graduate Teaching Assistantships.
 For the 2019-2020 academic year, first-year graduate teaching assistants (GTAs) will have stipends of $16,000-$20,000 for the nine-month academic term.
 GTAships include full-tuition remission and subsidized health benefits.
 The department also has numerous fellowships available for new and continuing students.
 In addition, summer support, in the amount of $3,000-4,600, is typically available.

 Taking into account the relative low cost of living in Lincoln (check out this cost of living calculator to compare Lincoln with other cities in the US), our financial package is very competitive.
 Duties as a GTA hired at the $16,000 level will include service in four class periods per week and the attendant grading, preparation and office hours for an expected time commitment of 13-15 hours per week.

 The department has numerous fellowships that supplement a GTA stipend.
 All students that apply for admission in our program are automatically considered for these fellowships.

 The Department of Mathematics has several university fellowships that supplement GTAships.
 In particular, the department awards Othmer Fellowships to top students entering each Fall.
-Othmer fellowships pay $8,000 in addition to the GTA stipend for each of three years of graduate study, so that Othmer Fellows will earn at least $24,000 for each of the first three academic years of their graduate programs.
+Othmer fellowships pay up to $8,000 in addition to the GTA stipend for each of three years of graduate study.
 Students with Othmer Fellowships are still eligible for summer support.